Sploder-Saptarshi/sploder-revival/README.md

 To run the Sploder Revival, you will need to ensure you have the following installed:

-Also, to ensure formatting is done correctly, please run `make dev.hook` to install the necessary hooks as well as `composer install`.
+Also, to ensure formatting is done correctly, please run `make dev.hook` to install the necessary hooks, and ensure that Composer is installed beforehand.

 ### Docker Installation Method